michals96/camunda-on-azure/README.md

 * Camunda with process definitions stored in Azure Blob,
 * Camunda delegates with Azure Service Bus connectivity

 and many others.

+## The backend does the trick
 Once the platform's client chooses the particular configuration, the frontend layer communicates with the backend through a http POST, that contains in it's the body all the configuration that the client chose.
 The backend layer is very simple - it is a Spring Boot application that implements the official Spring initializr project (https://github.com/spring-io/initializr).
 From a technical point of view, it contains three packages.
 * generator - contains java Beans that implement so called `contributor` classes provided by Spring intializer and they describe the way that the project should be generated regarding the configuration in the HTTP Post request.
 It is responsible to utilize the logic on which of the custom Camunda features should